 Introductory courses at any level cannot be counted toward the 33 credits required to complete the concentration.
 (30 credits for students who declared before September 1, 2011.)

-Students who declare a concentration in sociology after August 31, 2011 must take at least 33 credit hours of SOC coursework at the 200 level or above, excluding SOC 300, to complete the concentration plan.
-Students who declared a concentration prior to September 1, 2011 must take at least 30 credit hours of SOC coursework at the 200 level or above.
+Students who declare a major in sociology after August 31, 2011 must take at least 33 credit hours of SOC coursework at the 200 level or above, excluding SOC 300, to complete the major plan.
+Students who declared a major prior to September 1, 2011 must take at least 30 credit hours of SOC coursework at the 200 level or above.
 These credit hours must include the following three courses: introductory statistics, sociological research methods, and sociological theory.
 You must earn a C- or better in each required course.
 Each course is offered every fall and every winter semester, and in at least one half term in every academic year.

 Either SOC 210: Elementary Statistics or STATS 250: Introduction to Statistics and Data Analysis (previously numbered 350) will fulfill the statistics requirement.
 Note that if you have already taken STATS 100, you won't receive credit for SOC 210 and must take STATS 250 to fulfill this requirement.
 You are strongly encouraged to complete the statistics requirement before beginning your senior year; sophomore year is ideal.